pyranges/pyranges_1.x/docs/index.rst

 This module provides convenient functions for bioinformatics.

+See the currently available modules below.

 Installation
 ------------

-You can install easybioinfo with pip:
+You can install easybioinfo with conda:

+``conda install -c mmariotti easybioinfo``

+Or alternatively with pip:

+``pip install easybioinfo``

 .. toctree::
    :maxdepth: 1